-Until recently, I thought vacationing in Cancun or the Riviera Maya on Mexico's Yucatan Peninsula was just playing golf, sunbathing and snorkeling.
-Not so.
-As it turns out, the astroid that struck the Earth and killed the dinosaurs some 65 million years ago actually his in the Yucatan, creating a compelling and unique landscape unlike any other.
-Essentially, the entire area is a mega-sized slab of limestone through which ground water seeps, creating the legendary cenotes thats are found throughout the region.
-While vacationing in the Riviera Maya or Cancun, visitors can dive or snorkel in these underground chambers, swim or raft along subterranean rivers, ride ATVs or amphibious buggies in the jungle, and sail through the jungle canopy along countless ziplines.
-Here's an example what to expect there.
+Here's a fun fact: the asteroid that struck the Earth and killed the dinosaurs some 65 million years ago actually landed in the Yucatan, creating a compelling and unique landscape unlike any other.
+Essentially, the entire area is a mega-sized slab of limestone through which ground water seeps, creating the legendary cenotes that are found throughout the region.
+While vacationing in the Riviera Maya or Cancun, visitors can dive or snorkel in these underground chambers, swim or raft along subterranean rivers, ride ATVs or amphibious buggies in the jungle, and sail through the jungle canopy along numerous ziplines.

 Sound amazing?
 Here's an even deeper look at everything else a vacation to the Riviera Maya offers.

 If you want to scuba dive or snorkel in a cenote while you are in Cancun or the Riviera Maya, without a doubt you'll have to go diving in Dos Ochos, an underground cave system located on the Yucatan Peninsula in Mexico.
 It is a truly remarkable opportunity that will rank high on any traveler's list of outstanding memories.

 The cenotes offer a peaceful respite from the warm temperatures that are common in the area and provide a brief escape from the world overhead.
 While swimming through the underground river system you'll discover an entirely new world located just beneath the surface.
 A world that was thought to be sacred and mysterious to the Mayan people that once populated the Yucatan.